EU counters Biden's vaccine patent-waiver with WTO plan

 While the EU says it is open to discussing the proposal, the 27-nations bloc is not convinced that this would provide "the best immediate response" to ensure "the widest and timely distribution of Covid-19 vaccines".

-"In reality, the main problem at this moment relates to the lack of sufficient manufacturing capacity to rapidly produce the required quantities," the EU commission for trade Valdis Dombrovskis said on Friday (4 June) in a statement.
+"In reality, the main problem at this moment relates to the lack of sufficient manufacturing capacity to rapidly produce the required quantities," the EU commissioner for trade Valdis Dombrovskis said on Friday (4 June) in a statement.

 "The objective must be to ensure that any available and adequate manufacturing capacity, anywhere in the world, is used for the Covid-19 vaccines production," he added.